MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-r-web-service.md

    In this example, you publish a web service called `"mtService"` using the model `carsModel` and the function `manualTransmission`.
 As an input, the service takes a list of vehicle horsepower and vehicle weight represented as an R numerical.
 As an output, a percentage as an R numeric for the probability each vehicle has of being fitted with a manual transmission.

-   When publishing, you must specify a name, a version, R code, inputs, and outputs needed for application integration among other parameters,.
+   When publishing a service, specify its name and version, the R code, the inputs, and the outputs needed for application integration as well as other parameters.

    >[!NOTE]
    >To publish a web service while in a remote R session, carefully [review these guidelines](../r/how-to-execute-code-remotely.md#publish-remote-session).